Victor152M/Eventer/README.md

 1. Shows events of Timisoara
-2. Everyone can make accounts and invite friends to event
-3. friends can see what events you attend
-4. People can create events
+2. People can login and create events
-5. example: Primaria Timisoara makes an account and starts to post events
+3. Example: Primaria Timisoara makes an account and starts to post events Everyone can make accounts and invite friends to event ? (should we implement) Friends can see what events you attend ? (should we implement)